bgigous/flask-webdev/content/s05_build_your_first_flask_app/s05_p01_writing_the_code.md

 [//]: # (Note to self: Be sure to change the filename later!)

----

-Note: This is one more friendly reminder that you'll be developing in the `flask-webdev` directory from now on, unless otherwise specified.
-Assume that you'll have the steps above completed every time you come back for more Flask development.
+<div class="alert alert-warning" role="alert"><strong>Note: </strong>This is one more friendly reminder that you'll be developing in the <code>flask-webdev</code> directory from now on, unless otherwise specified.
+Assume that you'll have the steps above completed every time you come back for more Flask development.</div>

----

-Note: If you have multiple virtual environments you're juggling these days, make sure you have the correct one activated.
-You can issue the command `deactivate` in the CLI to close the session you currently have open in order to activate a new one.
+<div class="alert alert-warning" role="alert"><strong>Note: </strong>If you have multiple virtual environments you're juggling these days, make sure you have the correct one activated.
+You can issue the command <code>deactivate</code> in the CLI to close the session you currently have open in order to activate a new one.</div>

----

 Then in VSCode, make a new file called `hello.py`.
 Now let's get those fingers moving with some code!